bazelbuild/bazel/site/versions/master/docs/tutorial/android-app.md

 [This web page](https://developer.android.com/ndk/guides/stable_apis.html)
 contains a map from Android releases to NDK-supported API levels.

-Similar to `android_sdk_repository`, the path to the Android NDK if inferred from the `ANDROID_NDK_HOME` environment variable by default.
+Similar to `android_sdk_repository`, the path to the Android NDK is inferred from the `ANDROID_NDK_HOME` environment variable by default.
 The path can also be explicitly specified with a `path` attribute on `android_ndk_repository`.